JEdward7777/js-translation-helps-proxy/docs/OPENAI_API.md

 # OpenAI-Compatible API (Interface 4)

 The OpenAI-Compatible API provides a **proxy to OpenAI's API** with automatic Translation Helps tool injection and baked-in filters for consistent behavior.
+For TypeScript integration, see [Interface 5 (LLM Helper)](./LLM_HELPER.md) which uses the same logic.

 ## Overview